Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 New Island: Saint Vincent

-We added a new island with a unique smuggler settlement and new environmental elements, including a waterfall.
+We added a new island with a unique smuggler settlement and new elements, including a waterfall.

 - new chests